-Planning an adequate number of Windows Server 2019 Domain Controllers for Windows Hello for Business deployments
+Planning an adequate number of Windows Server 2016 or later Domain Controllers for Windows Hello for Business deployments

 - Windows 10, version 1703 or later

 - Key trust

 There was an issue with key trust on Windows Server 2019.
 To fix it, refer to KB4487044.

 How can you find out how many domain controllers are needed?
 You can use performance monitoring on your domain controllers to determine existing authentication traffic.
 Windows Server 2016 and above includes the KDC AS Requests performance counter.
 You can use this counter to determine how much of a domain controller's load is due to initial Kerberos authentication.
 It's important to remember that authentication for a Windows Hello for Business key trust deployment does not affect Kerberos authentication - it remains unchanged.

 Windows 10 accomplishes Windows Hello for Business key trust authentication by mapping an Active Directory user account to one or more public keys.
 This mapping occurs on the domain controller, which is why the deployment needs Windows Server 2016 or later domain controllers.
 Public key mapping is only supported by Windows Server 2016 domain controllers and above.
 Therefore, users in a key trust deployment must authenticate to a Windows Server 2016 and above domain controller.